Scalingo/cli/README.md

      ps                      Display your application containers
      scale, s                Scale your application instantly
      restart                 Restart processes of your app
-     send-signal             Send SIGUSR1/2 to your application containers force-https             Enable/Disable automatic redirection of traffic to HTTPS for your application sticky-session          Enable/Disable sticky sessions for your application router-logs             Enable/disable router logs for your application
+     send-signal, kill       Send SIGUSR1 or SIGUSR2 to your application containers force-https             Enable/Disable automatic redirection of traffic to HTTPS for your application sticky-session          Enable/Disable sticky sessions for your application router-logs             Enable/disable router logs for your application